-For the 2021-22 Academic Year, the following dates represent the 60% of point of each term:
+For the 2023-24 Academic Year, the following dates represent the 60% of point of each payment period:

-If you are planning to withdraw from classes or drop out of school, consider discussing the decision with a counselor.
+If you are planning to withdraw from courses counting for federal financial aid or drop out of school, consider discussing the decision with an academic counselor.
 There are programs or services to assist students in staying on track with their educational goals.
 However, if you must leave, contact the Admissions and Records office for the process to be followed.
 Click here to see a video related to dropping courses and/or withdrawing.